The success of

 Despite being one of a select few to win golf’s most treasured titles, Paul is a modest and grounded individual committed to his family and his local community.
 Based in his hometown of Aberdeen, he regularly speaks of his talented boys, the support of his wife Marian who accompanies him on both tour and fund-raising events for his foundation which he set up in 2001 to encourage young golfers to play to the best of their ability and have fun, and now supports football, curling, swimming and hockey.

-Paul Lawrie also has a great work ethic which makes him a pleasure to work with, whether it’s a photo-shoot on the shores of Aberdeen in a polo shirt at Christmas, or meeting sponsors and playing golf with guests.
+photo-shoot on the shores of Aberdeen in a polo shirt at Christmas, or meeting sponsors and playing golf with guests.
 Regardless of his schedule, or current playing form he’s always amiable and got a story to hand to engage with people on the day which goes far beyond professional obligation.

 Paul Lawrie wins the Andalucia marks his